ytabatabaee/Quintet-Rooting/README.md

 # Quintet Rooting

-Quintet Rooting (QR) is a method for rooting species trees from multi-locus datasets that uses phylogenetic invariants and inequalities established by [Allman, Degnan, and Rhodes (J Math Biol, 2011)](https://link.springer.com/article/10.1007/s00285-010-0355-7) under the multi-species coalescent (MSC) model to identify the position of the root in an unrooted species tree.
+**Quintet Rooting (QR)** is a method for rooting species trees from multi-locus datasets that uses phylogenetic invariants and inequalities established by [Allman, Degnan, and Rhodes (J Math Biol, 2011)](https://link.springer.com/article/10.1007/s00285-010-0355-7) under the multi-species coalescent (MSC) model to identify the position of the root in an unrooted species tree.
 Quintet Rooting is polynomial-time and is especially useful for multi-locus datasets with gene tree discordance due to incomplete lineage sorting (ILS).
 QR scores different rootings of a given unrooted species tree according to the distribution of unrooted quintets (i.e. 5-leaf trees) induced by a given set of gene trees, and returns the best rooting as well as a ranking over all rooted trees in the search space with a confidence score assigned to each.

-**Publication:**
-Yasamin Tabatabaee, Kowshika Sarker, Tandy Warnow, Quintet Rooting: rooting species trees under the multi-species coalescent model, Bioinformatics, Volume 38, Issue Supplement_1, July 2022, Pages i109–i117, https://doi.org/10.1093/bioinformatics/btac224

-**QR-STAR:**
-QR-STAR is a statistically consistent variant of QR that has an additional step for determining the topological shape of each quintet.
-See usage instructions for how to run each variant.
+**QR-STAR** is a variant of QR that has an additional step for determining the topological shape of each quintet and a different cost function, and is statistically consistent under the multi-species coalescent (MSC) model.
+See usage instructions for commands to run each variant.

 ## Dependencies
 Quintet Rooting is implemented in Python 3.
 It was developed and tested in Python version 3.7.0 and has the following dependencies: